teresa-m/training-material/topics/community/tutorials/community-lab/tutorial.md

 For the lab to be accessible from the different instances, you need to add files in each instance independently.

-For the French instance (usegalaxy.fr), all the steps are described in [Issue 297](https://gitlab.com/ifb-elixirfr/usegalaxy-fr/infrastructure/-/issues/297).
+For the French instance (https://usegalaxy.fr), all the steps are described in [Issue 297](https://gitlab.com/ifb-elixirfr/usegalaxy-fr/infrastructure/-/issues/297).
 You can use the [merge request done for the biodiversity lab](https://gitlab.com/ifb-elixirfr/usegalaxy-fr/infrastructure/-/merge_requests/1302) as a reference.

-For the European instance, this tutorial will be updated later.
+For the European instance (https://usegalaxy.eu), this tutorial will be updated later.
 You can use the [pull request done for the biodiversity lab](https://github.com/usegalaxy-eu/infrastructure-playbook/pull/1629) as a reference.

-For the org instance, this tutorial will be updated later.
+For the American instance (https://usegalaxy.org), this tutorial will be updated later.
 You can use the [pull request done for the biodiversity lab](https://github.com/galaxyproject/usegalaxy-playbook/pull/427) as a reference.

-For the australian instance, this tutorial will be updated later.
+For the Australian instance (https://usegalaxy.org.au), this tutorial will be updated later.
 You can use the [pull request done for the biodiversity lab](https://github.com/usegalaxy-au/infrastructure/issues/2786#issuecomment-3330995427) as a reference.

 # Conclusion